Hollywood still loves its follow-ups – here’s our round-up of 110 (and counting) sequels that are currently being worked on.

 Thor: Love & Thunder

 After his success with Thor: Ragnarok, Marvel wasted little time snapping Taika Waititi up to helm the fourth film in the series.
 That said, it’s having to wait until he’s promoted Jojo Rabbit and made Next Goal Wins.
 After that, Chris Hemsworth and Natalie Portman will be leading the cast of the new film, entitled Thor: Love & Thunder.
-It’s out on November 5th 2021.
+It’s out in 2022, in May.

 To All The Boys 3

 Film two in this particular series is now on Netflix, and a concluding chapter is in the works.
 Lana Condor and Noah Centneo lead the cast.
-Michael Fimognari is directing, and the film should go into production this year.
+Michael Fimognari is directing, and the film is due in February 2021.

 Tomb Raider 2